 An entity called the garbage collector is used to allocate and de-allocate memory as and when required by an application.
 This is done by performing checks on the references of variables and objects used by the application.
 If an object is no longer required by the application, the memory is de-allocated and freed up.

-If you want to learn Data Structures in C and master various aspects of C programming language, make sure to check out C and Data Structures Training from Intellipaat.
+If you want to learn Data Structures in C and master various aspects of C programming language, make sure to check out C Programming Course from Intellipaat.

 26. What is the use of GAC in .NET?